 CROSS COUNTRY SKIING PROGRAMS FOR ADULTS

-Whether it is your first time on the snow, if you are just moonlighting from Alpine Skiing or this is your passion and your thing, we have a program to suit you.
-Cross country skiing can be as easy or as hard as you want, it can be as leisurely as a stroll along the lake.
+Whether it is your first time on the snow, if you are moonlighting from Alpine Skiing, or this is your passion and your thing, we have a program to suit you.

 Early season we have a wide selection of introductory skate and classic programs to get you started.
-Then as the season progresses we have more programs and drop-in sessions for everyone.
+These run on Saturday for Skate Skiing and Sunday for Classic Skiing.

-An annual favourite is our Ladies Tuesday program which runs for 5 weeks and is a great social environment for beginners and intermediate skiers to progress their classic or skate skiing and get comfortable around the Snow Farm trails.
+An annual favourite is our Snow Girls program which runs most of the season on Tuesdays and Thursdays is a great social environment for beginners and intermediate skiers to learn and progress their classic or skate skiing and get comfortable around the Snow Farm trails.

 The Two Disciplines of Cross Country Skiing

 Until the 1970s, there was only classic skiing.
 Where you skis stay in a parallel position and your forward momentum is provided by a grippy surface under your foot that when you put all your weigh on one ski (and a little kick), the camber of the ski compresses and it comes into contact with the snows, allows you to kick forward.
 When you stand on both skis evenly or balance on one without any kicking action, then kicking surface touch the snow and you can glide forwards.

 Slating was invented in the late 1970s by an American Bill Koch, and a Swedish person Gunde Svan – the jury is out as to who started skating first.
 Skating has rapidly become very popular and is faster than classic skiing.
 If you ever watch a Cross Country ski race, these are often classed as either Classic or Freestyle, freestyle meaning you can do either, but the preference for competitors is to skate as it is much faster.